-Marie O'Reilly: The M23 rebel group in the Democratic Republic of Congo surrendered last week following a military defeat by the purchase viagra without prescription Congolese armed forces and UN troops.
+Marie O'Reilly: The M23 rebel group in the Democratic Republic of Congo surrendered last week following a military defeat by the Congolese armed forces and UN troops.
 This week, however, they failed to sign a peace deal with the Congolese government, and now the group has announced that it is splitting in two.

 So, I'm here with Arthur Boutellis, Research Fellow and Advisor to the Peace Operations in Africa Programs here at the International Peace Institute, to discuss what exactly is going on in Congo right now.
-Arthur, why was the cheap viagra no perscription deal not signed, and what is behind the split?
+Arthur, why was the deal not signed, and what is behind the split?

 Arthur Boutellis: It seems that the deal fell apart at the last moment when the government of the Democratic Republic of Congo and the M23 failed to agree on what this deal would be, whether it would be a peace agreement or, instead, a simple declaration or conclusion, as it was presented.
 And the reason for that is simple.
 Kinshasa basically believes that its military victory over the M23 a few days ago has changed the terms of the negotiations and that the M23 now should not be allowed to sign the peace agreement that it had been negotiating unsuccessfully for the last few months.

-But, beyond the title of this deal itself, I think there are two key issues that need to worked out now between the cheap generic viagra deals government of the DRC and the M23.
+But, beyond the title of this deal itself, I think there are two key issues that need to worked out now between the government of the DRC and the M23.

 One is the possible integration of some of the M23 fighters back into the Congolese army, FARDC, and under what conditions.
 And then, the issue of amnesty—that some M23 leaders could get out of such a deal, and how many of them, basically.